aviate-labs/agent-go/pocketic/README.md

 # PocketIC Golang: A Canister Testing Library

 The client requires at least version 4 of the PocketIC server.
-The client is not yet stable and is subject to change.

 ## References